AndreiRafael/oijson/Documentation.md

 ### oijson

 Represents a JSON object, containg a reference to the raw JSON string as well as its length.
-To get usable data types from an oijson, use the [value functions](#Functions)
+To get usable data types from an oijson, use the [value functions](#Functions).
+The contents of **buffer** should NOT be modified externally, as doing so may invalidate the JSON object and lead to undesired behaviour.

 |Field  |Type          |Description        |
 |:------|:-------------|:------------------|